HP319193/prisme.ai/docs/docs/en/examples/start-rag.md

-### Introduction to Test-Driven Building in AI Knowledge
+### Introduction to AI Knowledge product

-In the rapidly evolving field of AI, maintaining a consistent and reliable development process is crucial.
-Test-Driven Building (TDB) within the AI Knowledge platform enables a collaborative environment where Data Scientists, Data Engineers, Developers, and Business Teams can work together efficiently.
+The AI Knowledge product functions as a RAG-as-a-Service offering.
+It fosters a collaborative environment where Data Scientists, Data Engineers, Developers, and Business Teams can efficiently collaborate.
+In the fast-paced realm of AI, it is vital to maintain a consistent and dependable development process.
+This product features a unique and innovative methodology known as Gen.AI Test-Driven Building.

-!!! info "Access"
+!!! info "Unified approach"

     This unified approach ensures that everyone operates from a single source of truth, significantly enhancing efficiency and agility across teams.

-#### Benefits of a Unified Building Approach
+#### Benefits of a unified building approach

-- **Efficiency**: By aligning all stakeholders around a shared set of tests and outcomes, teams can avoid duplicative work and miscommunications, speeding up the development cycle.
+- **Efficiency**: By aligning all stakeholders around a shared set of tests and outcomes, teams can avoid duplicative work and miscommunications, speeding up the building cycle.
 - **Agility**: With a shared understanding of objectives and metrics, teams can more rapidly adapt to changes in project scope or market demands without losing momentum.
-- **Value Delivery**: Continuous integration of feedback through TDD allows teams to iteratively improve the product, ensuring that enhancements and optimizations directly address user needs and real-world performance.
+- **Value Delivery**: Continuous integration of feedback through this method allows teams to iteratively improve the product, ensuring that enhancements and optimizations directly address user needs and real-world performance.
 - **Incremental Improvement**: As tests are run and re-run, they not only validate the AI’s performance but also guide further development, allowing for gradual enhancements that cumulatively lead to a superior product.

 This approach not only streamlines project management and Building but also underpins a culture of continuous improvement and cross-disciplinary collaboration, driving forward the development of robust and effective AI systems.
 By implementing TDB, organizations can foster a dynamic and responsive Building environment, ultimately leading to faster delivery of high-value AI solutions.

-## Creating an AI with RAG Specialization Using AI Knowledge
+## Creating a RAG project using AI Knowledge

-AI Knowledge allows for the effective management of a knowledge base by integrating various documents from sources like files, websites, and text into a unified system.
-This tutorial explains how to create an AI using the RAG architecture.

 ### Prerequisites

-- Access to the AI Knowledge platform.
+- Access to the AI Knowledge product (self-hosted or Cloud version).
 - Basic understanding of prompting.
 - Documents or data to be integrated (web pages, PDFs, Word, PPT, JSON...).

 ### Step 1: Understand the AI Knowledge Interface

-First, familiarize yourself with the AI Knowledge platform's architecture.
+First, familiarize yourself with the AI Knowledge product's architecture.
 It includes components like the Home > AI section, where you can manage your AI models, and tools for document integration, query handling, and customization.

-- **Home**: Configure AI models , select embedding models, and set other parameters.
+- **Home**: Configure AI models, select embedding models, and set other parameters.

-- **Test**: Configure Tests, supervize and analyze results
+- **Test**: Configure Tests, supervize and analyze results.

 - **Analytics**: some KPI to monitor your AI usage: tokens, generated answers, daily usage...

-- **Docs**: Embeded product documentation.
+- **Help**: Embeded product documentation.

-### Step 2: Setting up Your Knowledge Base
+### Step 2: Setting up your knowledge base

 Create a new project in AI Knowledge to organize your documents effectively.

 1. **Log into AI Knowledge**: Access your dashboard.
-2. **Create a wew Project**: Navigate to the project management area and create a new project for storing your knowledge base.
+2. **Create a wew Project**: Navigate to the project management area and create a new project to start building your AI.

 ![Create project](https://prismeai-uploads-prod.oss.eu-west-0.prod-cloud-ocb.orange-business.com/zDIzJgZ/8Th-fkX-OgPCEtflsr2kU.Screenshot-2024-05-03-at-17.42.00.png "Create project")

-### Step 3: Understand the AI Knowledge Architecture
+### Step 3: Understand the AI Knowledge architecture

 ![AI Knowledge architecture](https://prismeai-uploads-prod.oss.eu-west-0.prod-cloud-ocb.orange-business.com/wW3UZla/-PRT5DBRYcGqov5FvHnPQ.AI-Knowledge.png "AI Knowledge architecture")

 This description provides an overview of the RAG (Retriever-Augmented Generation) architecture, as it is presented without necessitating any coding for the customization of your Large Language Model (LLM).
-The framework is deliberately designed to be indifferent to the specifics of LLMs, ensuring compatibility across various models for both embedding and generative tasks.
+The product is deliberately designed to be indifferent to the specifics of LLMs, ensuring compatibility across various models for both embedding and generative tasks.
 It offers a flexible and adaptable solution for integrating LLMs into a wide range of applications.

 ### Step 4: Integrating Documents

-To include web pages and PDFs into your knowledge base, follow these steps:
+To include web pages, PPT, Word, PDFs... into your knowledge base, follow these steps:

 1. **Document Integration**: Use the system's interface to add documents from your selected sources.

 ![Adding doc](https://prismeai-uploads-prod.oss.eu-west-0.prod-cloud-ocb.orange-business.com/zDIzJgZ/778upsF0H0H9SqNXlU7cL.Screenshot-2024-05-03-at-17.44.56.png "Adding doc")

-2. **Segmentation and Vectorization**: Documents are loaded, segmented into chunks, and vectorized with embedding model.
+2. **Segmentation and Vectorization**: Documents are loaded, segmented into chunks, and vectorized using the available embedding models.
 This process involves settings adjustments such as:
    - **Text Splitter**: Choose between static or dynamic modes for document segmentation.
    - **Embeddings Settings**: Customize how text is transformed into vectors.